-Performing & Visual Arts is a vital part of Canadian International School of Hong Kong, highlighted by the large number of students who choose to participate in extracurricular drama productions, bands, choirs, ensembles, plays and related workshops, and by students who choose music and drama as an option in high school.
+Performing & Visual Arts is a vital part of Canadian International School of Hong Kong, highlighted by a large number of students who choose to participate in extracurricular drama productions, bands, choirs, ensembles, plays, and related workshops, and by students who choose art, film, music and theatre as an option in high school.
 CDNIS is renowned for developing talented performers and has an abundance of opportunities for students who dream of being on stage.

 As you walk the halls of CDNIS, it is apparent that there is a dynamic group of student artists creating amazing work.
 The Visual Arts are thriving with multiple classes at every grade level.
-As a result, our students gain acceptrances to top Visual Arts universities around the world.
-Critical thinking and problem solving skills are developed as students research, investigate, experiment, explore ideas, and evaluate the innovative work created by themselves and their peers.
+As a result, our students gain acceptances to top Visual Arts universities around the world.
+Critical thinking and problem-solving skills are developed as students research, investigate, experiment, explore ideas, and evaluate the innovative work created by themselves and their peers.

 To support our students' development, a talented teaching staff of experienced musicians and theatre performers, as well as operations staff is at the school full time.
 In addition, instructors from outside of the school are brought in when needed.